Infinitely Losing My Edge

 I was there.

-I was the first guy playing Erasure to the punk kids.
+I was the first guy playing Rahsaan Roland Kirk to the rock kids.

 Everybody thought I was crazy.